-- Please give me an overall idea about your leave policy.
+- Please give me an overall idea of your leave policy.

 - When do you want me to join?
-The notice period is the biggest concern while switching the job so make sure you don’t get dragged in unnecessary emails.
+Notice Period is your biggest concern while switching jobs so make sure you avoid unnecessary emails.

-The recruiter can’t simply answer Yes/No to these open-ended questions.
-And at the same time, you get the important details about your key financial aspects.
+The recruiter simply can’t answer Yes/No to these open-ended questions.
+At the same time, you get the important details about your key financial aspects.
 Two birds in one arrow.

 11. Choose Friday/Saturday

-This is an awesome technique that often work-out.
-Sometimes, interview and salary discussions happen on different days due to the lengthy shortlisting process.
+This is an awesome technique that often works out.
+Sometimes, interviews and salary discussions happen on different days due to the lengthy shortlisting process.
 Walk-in-interview is the best example of this condition.